jyotiprakashb83/selenium-mcp-server-ai/Readme.md

 * llm.model=llama3
 * llm.apiKey=

+STEP 2:
+* start server using **McpServer**.java
+* Run selenium client file to see test execution **SeleniumTestClient**.java

-Configure Selenium Operations:The selenium_operations.properties file defines supported Selenium commands and their parameters.
+**Configure Selenium Operations**:The selenium_operations.properties file defines supported Selenium commands and their parameters.
 It includes operations like start_browser, navigate, click_element, and more.
 Modify this file to add or change operations if needed.
 Example
 * selenium_operations.properties:
 * start_browser=browser,headless
 * navigate=url